RDycore/RDycore/docs/user/example-cases/harvey-flooding/critical-outflow-bc/harvey-critical-outflow-bc.md

 ## Script

-`setup_harvey_flooding_critical_outflow_bc.sh` Will create symbolic link to the mesh file locally, compile RDycore (if needed), and create a batch script for DOE supercomputers that can be submitted via `sbatch`.
+`setup_harvey_flooding_critical_outflow_bc.sh` Will create symbolic link to the mesh and initial condition files locally, compile RDycore (if needed), and create a batch script for DOE supercomputers that can be submitted via `sbatch`.

 ```bash